Top 10 Windows 7 tips

 If you ever need to zoom in or out of what is being displayed on your screen press the Windows key and the + (plus) or - (minus) keys.
 Pressing the plus zooms in and once zoomed in the minus will zoom out.

 Clear all background programs

 If you are not viewing a window in full screen and have other windows open in the background clear all background open windows by pressing the Windows key + the Home key.

 Use the Windows 7 search

 Find and run anything in Windows by using the Windows 7 search box.
 Click the Start orb or press then Windows key and type the name of the program you want to run or file you want to edit.
 Windows 7 does a good job at finding an exact match and simply pressing enter will execute that program or open that file.
 If more than one match is found, use the up and down arrow keys to select the file you want to open and then press Enter.

-Running as administrator: Some programs may require administrator mode in order to function properly.
-You can run any program as administrator from the search box by typing the name of the program you want to run and then instead of pressing Enter to run the program press Ctrl+Shift+Enter to run as administrator.
+Running as administrator: Some programs may require administrator mode to function properly.
+If you'd like, you can run any program as administrator from the search box.
+To do this, type the name of the program you want to run into the search box, but do not press enter.
+Instead, press Ctrl+Shift+Enter.
+This shortcut runs the program as administrator.
 If you want to click and run a program as administrator hold down the Ctrl+Shift and then click the icon.

 Take full advantage of the Taskbar

 Pin programs to the Taskbar